 PUMA 2012 Demographic-Economic Interactive Table

--- Public Use Microdata Area Economic Characteristics
+-- Public Use Microdata Area Housing Characteristics

 The U.S. national scope Public Use Microdata Area (PUMA) 2012 Demographic-Economic Dataset contains approximately 600 subject matter items tabulated for each 2010 PUMA organized into four subject matter groups:

-Economic Characteristics (this section)
+Housing Characteristics (this section)

 These data are based on the American Community Survey (ACS) 2012 1-year estimates.
 More about these data.
 See similar ranking tables:

 Census Tracts | School Districts | Cities | ZIP Codes | State, Metro & County.